 Dr. Charles D. Heinze

-Dr. Charles D. Heinze, Hot Springs Village, Ark., has been selected to receive a 2009 Alumni Recognition Award at the American Association of Equine Practitioners annual conference in Las Vegas on Dec.
-7. Dean Ralph Richardson will present the award on behalf of the Kansas State University Veterinary Medical Alumni Association.
+Dr. Charles D. Heinze, Hot Springs Village, Ark., was selected to receive a 2009 Alumni Recognition Award at the American Association of Equine Practitioners annual conference in Las Vegas on Dec.
+7, 2009.
+Dean Ralph Richardson presented the award on behalf of the Kansas State University Veterinary Medical Alumni Association.

 Dr. Heinze has worked as a practitioner, assistant professor at Oklahoma State University, associate professor Purdue University, and as owner of the Equine Veterinary Clinic in West Lafayette, Ind.
 He founded the Indiana Association of Equine Practitioners in 1997.
 Dr. Heinze has been the author or co-author of more than 50 scientific articles dealing with equine surgery.

 “We are pleased to have an opportunity to recognize Dr. Heinze for his distinguished career in equine health,” Dr. Richardson said.
 “He has been a real leader and innovator.
 Dr. Heinze is also very committed to organized veterinary medicine and veterinary education.
 Over the years, he has had more than 85 veterinary students go through an internship and externship program at his clinic and he has been very involved with local, state and national veterinary organizations.”

 Dr. Heinze, a native of Wilson, Kan., earned both a bachelor’s degree and DVM from K‑State in 1953.